 We own approximately 1,569 MW of net generating capacity in California, which represented approximately 11% of our net MW of operating projects and projects under construction as of December 31, 2000.
 Due to the acquisition and construction of projects outside of California, we expect that by December 31, 2001 this percentage will decrease to approximately 7% of our net MW of operating projects and projects under construction.
-Net income from our California assets represented approximately 33% of our net income in 2000.
-Due both to the acquisition and construction of projects outside of California and to an expected decrease in earnings from our California assets, we expect this percentage will decrease to approximately 14% of our net income in 2001.
+Net income from our California assets represented approximately 33% of our net income in 2000 and approximately 16% of our net income for the first three months of 2001.
+Due both to the acquisition and construction of projects outside of California and to an expected decrease in earnings from our California assets, we expect the percentage as of December 31, 2000 to decrease in 2001.

 Our California generation assets consist primarily of our interests in the Crockett and Mt.
-Poso facilities and a 50% interest in West Coast Power LLC, formed in 1999 with Dynegy Inc. Through the California Power Exchange ("PX") and the California Independent System Operator ("ISO"), the West Coast Power facilities sell power to Pacific Gas and Electric Company ("PG&E"), Southern California Edison Company ("SCE"), and San Diego Gas and Electric Company ("SDG&E"), the three major California investor-owned utilities.
+Poso facilities and a 50% interest in West Coast Power LLC, formed in 1999 with Dynegy Inc. The West Coast Power facilities sold uncommitted power through the California Power Exchange ("PX") and the California Independent System Operator ("ISO") to Pacific Gas and Electric Company ("PG&E"), Southern California Edison Company ("SCE"), and San Diego Gas and Electric Company ("SDG&E"), the three major California investor-owned utilities.
+Currently, the West Coast Power facilities sell uncommitted power through the California ISO to the California Department of Water Resources (the "CDWR").
 Crockett, Mt.
-Poso and certain of our other California facilities also sell directly to PG&E, SCE and SDG&E. The liquidity crisis faced by both PG&E and SCE, as a result of tight electricity supplies, rising wholesale electric prices and caps on the rates that PG&E and SCE may charge their retail customers, has caused both PG&E and SCE to partially suspend payments to the California PX and the California ISO.
-In March 2001, certain affiliates of West Coast Power entered into a four-year contract with the California Department of Water Resources ("CDWR") pursuant to which the affiliates have agreed to sell up to 1,000 MW to CDWR for the remainder of 2001 and up to 2,300 MW from January 1, 2002 through December 31, 2004.
+Poso and certain of our other California facilities also sell directly to PG&E, SCE and SDG&E.

+The combination of rising wholesale electric prices, increases in the cost of natural gas, the scarcity of hydroelectric power and regulatory limitations on the rates that PG&E and SCE may charge their retail customers caused both PG&E and SCE to default in their payments to the California PX, the California